allan-tulane/sp24-recitation-01-jJokerjokes/README.md

 - [ ] 9.
 The theoretical worst-case running time of linear search is $O(n)$ and binary search is $O(log_2(n))$.
 Do these theoretical running times match your empirical results?
 Why or why not?

 **TODO: your answer goes here**
+It almost matches the theorectical running times with some deviation.
+The actual cpu may be processing other processes while running each tests, which may cause fluactuation on computing power, resulting in unideal running time.

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
   + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? **TODO: your answer goes here**